cgruver/che-podman-demo/README.md

 1. We are creating the home directory and working directory, then setting permissions so that our user can access them with a random uid.
 The uid at runtime will belong to group `0`.

 1. Next we are using `setcap` to ensure that our user at runtime can execute `newuidmap` and `newgidmap`.  __Note:__ This is a bit of secret sauce necessary to enable rootless podman.
 Out of the box, shadow-utils does not have the correct permissions to allow rootless podman.

-1. Native `overlayfs` does not work yet for nested containers with an overlay filesystem, nor does `fuse-overlayfs` work yet for rootless podman.
-So, in this next step we are creating a `storage.conf` file that tells buildah and podman to use `vfs`.
-It's slow, but not horrible.

 1. In the next step, we are setting permissions on some of the shadow-utils files to allow our workspace to create the appropriate entries for our user when the workspace initializes.  __Note:__ There is an init container that creates the appropriate entries for us when our workspace starts.
 It's part of the Che boiler plate.